-During Out of hours, GP samples can be left at the Main reception in the Hospital Foyer where it will be collected the next routine day.
-Any urgent samples must be delivered directly to the laboratory.
+During Out of hours (Monday to Thursday), GP samples can be left at the Main reception in the Hospital Foyer where it will be collected the next routine day.
+Any urgent samples and samples dropped off on the Friday evening, must be delivered directly to the laboratory.